 When you operate a Shopify shop that sells a range of items, you may want to have separate stores for each of your customer groups.

-For example, if you sell health supplements, you could have one store for consumers who are interested in bodybuilding and fitness supplements and another store for individuals interested in alternative treatments or Eastern medicine.
+For example, sell health supplements.
+You could have one store for consumers who are interested in bodybuilding and fitness supplements and another store for individuals interested in alternative treatments or Eastern medicine.

 You may use a subdomain to distinguish each store while keeping them all under your primary domain’s umbrella.